vieiraa360/dashboard/README.md

     - div for bind dashboard charts
     - table to show collections related to graphs

-**about.html**
- - This page is for campaign advertising to influence the voters to vote us.

 **graph.js**
  - queue function is use to asynchronous loading.
  - Added helper function and messages to show errors if there is something wrong.